Link to this page: https://www.socialistparty.org.uk/articles/30035

 by London Socialist Party

 - Organise with trade unions to plan action to defend public services, the environment, benefits and workers' rights against Johnson's attacks; fight racism, and fight for the housing, jobs and services we need in London.

-Labour London mayor Sadiq Khan has joined the front ranks of the right-wing Labour Blairites attacking Jeremy Corbyn's policies.
-Who will fight for those policies in May's London elections if Sadiq Khan goes unchallenged by socialists and trade unionists?
+Labour London Mayor Sadiq Khan has joined the front ranks of the right-wing Labour Blairites attacking Jeremy Corbyn and the policies that marked out his leadership.
+This poses the question sharply: who will fight for those policies in May's London elections if Sadiq Khan goes unchallenged by socialists and trade unionists?